commercialhaskell/stack/doc/GUIDE.md

 what typically needs to be removed:

 1. the Stack root folder (see `stack path --stack-root`, before you uninstall);
+2. if different, the folder containing Stack's global YAML configuration file (see `stack path --global-config`, before you uninstall);
-2. on Windows, the folder containing Stack's tools (see `stack path --programs`, before you uninstall), which is located outside of the Stack root folder; and
+3. on Windows, the folder containing Stack's tools (see `stack path --programs`, before you uninstall), which is located outside of the Stack root folder; and
-3. the `stack` executable file (see `which stack`, on Unix-like operating systems, or `where.exe stack`, on Windows).
+4. the `stack` executable file (see `which stack`, on Unix-like operating systems, or `where.exe stack`, on Windows).

 You may also want to delete `.stack-work` folders in any Haskell projects that